BjoernKW/Schematic/README.md

 # Schematic
-Database management UI for Spring Boot
+A database management UI for Spring Boot